andresol/waterrower-a1-logger/README.md

 create get a writeable access_token.
 Look at the "Running the tests" section.

 ## Mounting
-Mounting the cable and Raspberry Pi 3 is done with glue and double sided tape.
+Mounting the cable and Raspberry Pi 3 is done with only glue and double sided tape.

 ## TODO
 Complete strava integration, more routes, better route handling, live view of rowing session.